 |Max.
 Bounced Check Fee||$40|

 When Can a Landlord Increase Rent in Mississippi?

 A Mississippi landlord must follow the terms of the written lease.
 Therefore, rent increases during the term of a fixed lease are illegal, unless so stated in the lease.
 Upon the lease expiration, the landlord can demand for an increase in rent.
 (Miss.
 Code § 89-8-17)

 When Is It Illegal to Raise Rent in Mississippi?

-It is also illegal for a Mississippi landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is also illegal for a Mississippi landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant

-The state of Mississippi does not legislate the amount of rent increase.
+The state of Mississippi does not have a rent increase limit.

-Mississippi has no legislation regarding the imposition of late fees.
-However, late fees should be disclosed in the written lease.
+Mississippi has no laws regarding the imposition of late fees; however, late fees should be written in the lease agreement.

-A Mississippi landlord may charge up to $40 for payment returned for insufficient funds (Mississippi Code 97-19-57)
+A Mississippi landlord may charge up to $40 for payment returned for insufficient funds.
+(Miss.
+Code 97-19-57)